PiPar: Pipeline Parallelism for Collaborative Machine Learning: PiPar

-This section develops \PipeLearn, a framework that improves the resource utilisation of CML, such as in the context of FL and SFL. \PipeLearn\ accelerates the execution of sequential DNNs for the first time by leveraging pipeline parallelism to improve the overall resource utilisation (of both compute and network) in centralised CML.
+This section develops \PiPar, a framework to improve the resource utilization of CML in the context of FL and SFL. \PiPar\ accelerates the execution of sequential DNNs for the first time by leveraging pipeline parallelism to improve the overall resource utilization in centralized CML.

-The \PipeLearn\ framework is underpinned by two approaches, namely \textit{pipeline construction} and \textit{pipeline optimisation}.
-The first approach constructs a training pipeline to balance the overall training workload by (a) reallocating the computations for different layers in DNN on the server and devices, and (b) reordering the forward and backward passes for multiple mini-batches of data and schedules them onto idle resources.
-Consequently, not only is the resource utilisation improved by using \PipeLearn, but also the overall training of the DNN is accelerated.
-The second approach of \PipeLearn\ enhances the performance of the first approach by automatically selecting the optimal control parameters (such as the point at which the DNN must be split across the device and the server and the number of mini-batches that can be executed concurrently in the pipeline).
+The \PiPar\ framework is underpinned by two approaches, namely \textit{pipeline construction} and \textit{automated parameter selection}.
+The first approach constructs a training pipeline to balance the overall training workload by (a) reallocating the computations for different DNN layers on the server and devices, and (b) reordering the forward and backward passes for multiple mini-batches of data by scheduling them onto idle resources.
+Consequently, not only is the resource utilization improved by using \PiPar, but also the overall training of the DNN.
+The second approach of \PiPar\ enhances the performance of the first approach by automatically selecting the optimal control parameters (such as the point at which the DNN must be split across the device and the server and the number of mini-batches that can be executed concurrently in the pipeline).